Claire Fox: Return to politics

 In April 2019, Fox became a registered supporter of the Brexit Party.
 She was in the first position in the list for the Brexit Party in the North West England constituency at the 2019 European Parliament election.
 Her selection was criticised by the father of murdered schoolboy Tim Parry for her past support for the Provisional Irish Republican Army and for the RCP's defence of the 1993 IRA Warrington bombings, which had killed his son within the North West England constituency.
 Another candidate for the Brexit Party, Sally Bate, resigned, citing Fox's "ambiguous position" on IRA violence.
 A Brexit Party spokesperson commented on the criticism of Fox: "It's a desperate attempt to cause trouble".
 Fox was subsequently elected to the European Parliament.

 After standing down as an MEP when the United Kingdom left the EU on 31 January 2020, Fox was nominated for a peerage in July of that year.
 She sits as a non-affiliated peer.
 The Lord Caine, a long-serving Conservative Party adviser on Northern Ireland, criticised the decision, as did victims of IRA terror attacks.
 She previously claimed to be against the existence of the House of Lords, and congratulated Liberal Democrats for not taking up peerages in a 2015 tweet.
 She was created The Baroness Fox of Buckley on 14 September and was introduced to the Lords on 8 October 2020.
-On 7 June 2022, Fox reiterated her stance against the existence of the House of Lords, and claimed her decision to accept a life peerage as "pragmatic", resting on her belief such a position would provide a "platform" to enact political "change".
+On 7 June 2022, Fox reiterated her stance against the existence of the House of Lords, and defended her decision to accept a life peerage as "pragmatic", resting on her belief such a position would provide a platform to enact political change.

 On 9 November 2020, speaking in the Lords in favour of the Internal Market Bill, Fox described international law as "a supranational instrument for undermining national sovereignty" and said that, rather than breaking the law, the UK government were making the law.

 On 6 June 2022, she criticised the decision of Cineworld to cancel screenings of the movie The Lady of Heaven as a sign of a creeping extra-parliamentary blasphemy law.
 She likened it to cancel culture, calling it a disaster for the arts, dangerous for free speech and a lesson to those who don't see a threat in identity politics.

 In July 2025, Fox was one of 16 members of the House of Lords who voted against the proscription of Palestine Action as a terrorist organisation.

 Personal life

 Fox is the elder sister of British writer Fiona Fox and Gemma Fox.
-Fiona was also a Living Marxism contributor and later became director of the non-profit organisation Science Media Centre.
+Fiona was the director of the non-profit organisation Science Media Centre.